Walgreens · Walgreens Privacy Policy · View original document ↗

 "

-If you are a California resident, you have the right to know what personal information we have collected about you, to delete personal information we have collected about you, to correct inaccurate personal information we have collected about you, to opt-out of the sale or sharing of your personal information, and to limit the use and disclosure of your sensitive personal information.
+If you are a California resident, you have the right to know what personal information we collect about you, the right to delete your personal information, the right to correct inaccurate personal information, the right to opt out of the sale or sharing of your personal information, and the right to non-discrimination for exercising these rights.

 — Excerpt from Walgreens's Walgreens Privacy Policy